wpeverest/everest-forms/readme.txt

 * **[Premium] [Collect Form submission to Google Sheets:](https://wpeverest.com/wordpress-plugins/everest-forms/google-sheets/?utm_source=wporg&utm_medium=link&utm_campaign=evf-upgrade-to-pro)** Integrate Everest Forms with Google Sheet add-on to extract all your form submission data to Google Spreadsheets.
 Easily edit, organize, and analyze all your user information data.

 * **[Premium] [Integrate with thousands of web applications:](https://wpeverest.com/wordpress-plugins/everest-forms/zapier/?utm_source=wporg&utm_medium=link&utm_campaign=evf-upgrade-to-pro)** Zapier allows our forms to be connected with thousands of web applications.
 Automate the data transfer from your form.
 For example, posting the form data to google docs, posting to twitter, trello, slack, facebook and hundred of other apps.

+* **[Premium] CRM Integration:** Easily connect Everest Forms with popular CRM softwares like [Pipedrive](https://wpeverest.com/wordpress-plugins/everest-forms/pipedrive/?utm_source=wporg&utm_medium=link&utm_campaign=evf-upgrade-to-pro) and [Hubspot](https://wpeverest.com/wordpress-plugins/everest-forms/hubspot/?utm_source=wporg&utm_medium=link&utm_campaign=evf-upgrade-to-pro).
+Send form data to your CRM platform to manage, and track activity, contacts and more.

+* **[Premium] [Frontend Listing:](https://wpeverest.com/wordpress-plugins/everest-forms/frontend-listing/?utm_source=wporg&utm_medium=link&utm_campaign=evf-upgrade-to-pro)** List form entries submitted by your users to any post or page.
+Visitors can view and check the user entries of any particular form on the frontend.

 ### Get All the Essential Form Fields under the Roof of Everest Forms